Diagnosing a Liquid Crystal Display (LCD) for Damage

 The ADP approach is simple: you break it; we fix it, quickly and conveniently for you.
 The service covers all parts and labor, but more importantly, it also covers a complete range of damage that warranty or service contracts don't, including unintentional spills, drops, falls, and collisions.
 Accidental Damage Protection even covers a damaged or broken LCD display.

-Customer Induced Damage (CID)
+Customer Induced Damage to an LCD screen (CID)

 Customer Induced Damage is not covered under standard warranty.
 It is included only in Accidental Damage Protection.
 Most damaged or broken LCDs will be considered as CID.